Crypto taxes in Italy 2026: rates, filing, legalization

 Contents

-Rules for 2026: what changed
+Rules 2026: what changed

 ?

-Key changes for 2026
+Key changes in 2026

-The capital gains rate has been raised from 26% to 33% (except for euro-stablecoins).
-The 2,000 EUR threshold has been removed — any profit is taxable.
-From 2027 all crypto transactions via European platforms will be automatically reported to tax authorities.
+The capital gains rate was raised from 26% to 33% (except for euro-stablecoins).
+The €2,000 threshold has been removed — any profit is taxable.
+From 2027 all crypto transactions through EU platforms will be automatically reported to tax authorities.

 Community member

-"Since 2026 the 2,000 EUR threshold was removed.
-Now everything is taxable.
+"Since 2026 the €2,000 threshold has been removed.
+Everything is now taxable.
 The 26% rate applies only to euro-stablecoins, all others — 33%.
 A 0.2% tax — even on simply held declared assets."

 Rates and taxes in 2026